Recently, I Have Watched a Lot of Battlestar Galactica

 Battlestar Galactica Reboot (Mini and Full Series) (2004)

-OK, on to the newer stuff.
-With only minor spoilers.
+OK, on to the newer stuff and with only minor spoilers.

 This reboot took the form of a mini-series followed by ‘4.5’ series.
-The premise is a little different - humans made Cylons as servants, there was a rebellion, a war and the Cylons left to follow their own destiny, and the mini series opens 50 years later, with a full scale nuclear attack and invasion by new and improved Cylons.
+The premise is a little different.
+In this version humans created Cylons as servants and somewhat unsurprisingly there was a rebellion, then a war before the Cylons left to follow their own destiny.

-The show feels much tighter, it doesn’t have that 70s flamboyance, and this Galactica feels more like the Alien/Aliens universe - they use phones, there no shields or lasers, it’s just kinetic weapons and thick armour.
-The one concession is the FTL Faster Than Light drive, which was needed as a plot device to add suspence.
+By comparison to the earlier shows, this one feels much tighter, it doesn’t have that 70s flamboyance and this Galactica feels more like something from the Alien / Aliens universe - they use phones, there are no shields or lasers, it’s just kinetic weapons and thick armour.
+Indeed, this Galactica is more like a massive aircraft carrier.
+The one concession to ‘sci-fi dom’ is the FTL (Faster Than Light) drive, which was needed as a plot device to add suspence, and enable the humans to keep avoiding the Cylons.

 Oh yes, and some Cylons can now look human.

-There’s a pile of lore around all this, and it’s fun to go through it all as the show unfurls, but it mainly becomes a cat and mouse game between the much stronger Cylons and the human fleet.
-Through the series we learn more about the Cylon agenda, their eventual civil war, their different theology of a single god vs. the human pantheon of classical Greek sounding deities and the way all of this is seen as part of a repeating cycle - all this has happened before, and will happen again.
+There’s a pile of lore around all of this and it’s fun to go through it all as the show unfurls, but it mainly becomes a cat and mouse game between the much stronger Cylons and the rag-tag human fleet.
+Through the series we learn more about the Cylon agenda, their eventual civil war, their differing theology (a single god vs. the human pantheon of classical Greek inspired deities) and the way all of this is seen as part of a repeating cycle - “all this has happened before, and will happen again”.

-The acting is very decent - a good collection of solid character actors, with true standouts by Edward James Olmos as Adama, Katee Sackhoff as Starbuck, James Callis as Baltar and Tricia Helfer as number 6.
-The production looks decent too by keeping it low tech they can get away with everything being grey, generic rooms etc., and careful use of planet shots, even of the human homeworlds mean the overall feel is that it had a higher budget than it probably did.
+The acting is very decent - a good collection of solid character actors, with true standout performances by Edward James Olmos as Adama, Katee Sackhoff as Starbuck, James Callis as Baltar and Tricia Helfer as number 6.
+The production looks decent too, and by keeping it low tech and military they can get away with everything being grey, generic rooms etc., and with careful use of planetside shots of the human homeworlds gives the feeling that it had a higher budget than it probably did.

-One FX point - the centurions (normal robot soldier Cylons) do look a bit naff in this series.
-They’re mostly CG, and for some reason are poorly composited in and their walk cycles just don’t look right.
-They do improve as the seasons go on, and there were clearly a few physical ones for close-ups, but those CG ones just don’t quite work in some scenes.
+One slightly negtive FX point - the Centurions (normal robot soldier Cylons) do look a bit naff in this series.
+They’re mostly CG, which is fine, but for some reason are poorly composited into several scenes and their walk cycles just don’t look right.
+They do improve as the seasons go on and there were clearly a few physical ones for close-ups, but those CG ones just don’t quite work in some scenes.

 You can tell it was feeding off events in the real world too, and it mostly works, especially commentary on the then current Iraq occupation, and the morality of suicide bombing by a subjugated populace.
 It also led to a fairly famous quote coming out of one episode: